 Risk assessments and safety evaluations are performed by advisory committees and scientific expert panels, which primarily consist of researchers, academics, and representatives from public research institutions.
-Decisions made by these expert panels are reviewed by advisory committees, whose members include technical experts and opinion leaders from a broad range of interested parties, including consumer groups and industry.
+Upper committees then review these decisions, whose members include technical experts and opinion leaders from a broad range of interested parties, including consumer groups and industry.
 The advisory committees report their findings and recommendations to the responsible Ministries.
-The Minister of each Ministry then typically approves the product.
+The Minister of each ministry then typically approves the product.

-GE plants that are used for food must obtain food safety approvals from the MHLW Minister.
-Based on Japan's Food Sanitation Act, upon receiving a petition for review from an applicant, the MHLW Minister will request a food safety review by the FSC.
+GE plants intended for food use must obtain food safety approvals from the MHLW Minister.
+Based on Japan's Food Sanitation Act, upon receiving a petition for review from an applicant, the MHLW

+Minister will request a food safety review by the FSC.
 Within the FSC, there is a 'Genetically Modified Foods Expert Committee' consisting of scientists from universities and public research institutes that conducts the scientific review.
 Upon completion, the FSC provides its conclusions to the MHLW Minister for the official announcement of review completion.
-The risk assessment results of GE foods are also published in English on FSC's website.
-FSC sets the standard processing time from the receipt of dossier to approval as 12 months.
+FCS publishes the risk assessment results of GE foods in English on its website.
+FSC sets the standard processing time from the receipt of dossier to the completion of review at 12 months.

-Under the Feed Safety Act, GE products that are used as feed must obtain approvals from the MAFF Minister.
+Under the Feed Safety Act, the MAFF Minister must approve all GE products that are intended for feed use.
 Based on a petitioner's request, MAFF asks the Expert Panel on Recombinant DNA Organisms, part of the MAFF-affiliated Agricultural Materials Committee (AMC), to review the GE crops for feed use.
-The Expert Panel evaluates feed safety for livestock animals, and its evaluation is then reviewed by the AMC.
+The Expert Panel evaluates feed safety for livestock animals and then the AMC reviews the evaluation.
 The MAFF Minister also asks the FSC's Genetically Modified Foods Expert Committee to review human health effects from consuming livestock products from animals that have been fed the GE crops under review.
 Based on the AMC and FSC reviews, the MAFF Minister approves the feed safety of the GE events.

 Japan ratified the Cartagena Protocol on Biosafety in 2003.
-In 2004, Japan adopted the "Law Concerning the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms," also called the "Cartagena Law," to implement the Protocol.
+In 2004, Japan adopted the "Law Concerning the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms", also called the "Cartagena Law", to implement the Protocol.
 Under this law, MEXT requires Minister-level approval before performing early stage agricultural biotechnology studies in laboratories and greenhouses.
 MAFF and MOE require joint approvals for the use of GE plants in greenhouses or labs as part of their assessment on biodiversity.
-The necessary scientific data is collected through isolated field trials.
-With permission from the MAFF and MOE